andyatkinson/blog/_posts/2015-03-13-cleaning-up-old-git-branches.md

 ##### Deleting a single branch

-When I know I don't want a branch locally or on the remote server anymore, I use this function to delete it in both places:
+When I no longer want a branch locally or on the remote server, I use this function to delete both at once:

 ```
 function gdel { git branch -D $1; git push origin --delete $1; }